Table 7.19

 (u)

-Economic Forum hears revenue forecasts from legislative and budget economists and major revenue collecting agencies before determining a general fund revenue forecast. http://leg.state.nv.us/NRS/NRS-353.html#NRS353Sec226.
+Economic Forum hears revenue forecasts from legislative and budget economists and major revenue collecting agencies before determining a general fund revenue forecast. https://leg.state.nv.us/NRS/NRS-353.html#NRS353Sec226.

 (v)